• Skip to primary navigation

 • 8 small eggs = 6 large eggs

-• Small curd cottage cheese-fat-free, low-fat, or full-fat cottage cheese work equally well.
+• Small curd cottage cheese-fat-free, low-fat, or full-fat cottage cheese works equally well.
 Not a lover of cottage cheese?
 Don't worry.
-It may seem like an odd ingredient, but it contributes to the casserole's silky smooth texture.
+It may seem odd, but it contributes to the casserole's silky smooth texture.
 The cottage cheese melts in with the other ingredients, so you don't even know it is there.

 • Diced mild green chiles-for additional spice, substituted hot green chiles.